nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="alsouse"></a>My neighbor has a rooftop router and is connected to NYC Mesh.
 Can I also use it to connect?

 We encourage neighbors to share their Internet access.
-Ask your neighbor for permission to connect via their router and reach out to us on [slack][].
+Ask your neighbor for permission to connect via their rooftop router and reach out to us on [slack](https://slack.nycmesh.net/).
 We can probably install a switch at the rooftop router and run an ethernet cable to your apartment.
 We have a standard $160 install fee, and we ask for a $20 monthly donation if you can afford it.

-<font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="waittime"></a>What is the wait time for an installation?
+## <a name="waittime"></a>What is the wait time for an volunteer-led installation?
 How do you decide who to connect first?

-Once you submit your node request form, we will make sure your address is in a coverage zone and then invite you to schedule an appointment on our install calendar.
-Wait times will vary based on the availability of volunteer installers and the potential to connect in your individual area.
+Once you submit your node request form, we will request a panoramic photo from your rooftop or window to assess line of sight to nearby nodes and we will then invite you to schedule an appointment on our install calendar.
+Wait times will vary based on the availability of volunteer installers.
 If you can convince your neighbors to also join, we will put you at the top of the install list.

-<font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="typicalinstall"></a>What is involved in a typical installation?
+## <a name="typicalinstall"></a>What is involved in a typical volunteer-led installation?

-NYC Mesh will send a team of volunteers to your building to conduct a site survey and, if a connection is possible to an existing node, we will install all the necessary hardware to get you connected to the mesh.
+For a volunteer-led install, NYC Mesh will send a team of volunteers to your building to conduct a site survey.
+If we can connect to an existing node from your rooftop or window, we will install all the necessary hardware to get you connected to the mesh.

 Typically, installs take between one and three hours to complete, but in certain cases they can take longer.
 We require you to be present for the duration of the install, so we recommend that you plan to remain at your apartment for at least four hours from the start of the install.
 We will update you on the progress of the install in case of major delays.